KunaalNaik/HIC_DATA_ANALYST_PROJECTS/SQL/SQL_BEG2_v2.md

-# SQL for Data Analysis: Beginner Level I - Practical SQL for Real-World eCommerce Analytics
+# SQL for Data Analysis: Beginner Level II - Practical SQL for Real-World eCommerce Analytics
 This course is a hands-on SQL learning experience, designed to take learners from beginner to advanced SQL skills through real-world eCommerce data projects.
 Each project simulates essential business tasks such as customer analysis, sales trends, and inventory management, providing learners with practical skills they can directly apply in real-world data scenarios.

 ## Task Description for Jypyter Notebook